maximmuss699/ipk24_Server/README.md

 ## IPK24-CHAT Protocol

 ### Protocol Features:
-The IPK24-CHAT protocol is designed to implement client-server communication for a chat application.
+The IPK24-CHAT protocol is made to implement client-server communication for a chat application.
 The protocol defines a set of message types and operations that clients and servers can use to interact with each other.
 The protocol features include:
 - **Transport Layer Flexibility**: Works on both TCP and UDP transport protocols.
 - **Dual Protocol Support**: Supports both TCP and UDP transport protocols for client-server communication.
 - **State Management**: Implements a finite state machine (FSM) to manage client-server interactions.